dewgong64/ThemeCafe/docs/install/index.md

 --------------

-!!! abstract "Credits"

-    Credits to [wiki.hacks.guide](https://wiki.hacks.guide/wiki/Wii_U:Custom_themes) for some of the information in this page
+!!! abstract "Credits to [wiki.hacks.guide](https://wiki.hacks.guide/wiki/Wii_U:Custom_themes) for some of the information in this page"